ArcticLatent/ArcticDownloader-lin/README.md

    cargo check
    cargo run
    ```
-3. The app will launch a placeholder UI with model and VRAM pickers.
-Download actions are stubbed out
+3. The app will launch a placeholder UI with master-model, GPU VRAM, and system RAM pickers.
-   until the network pipeline is implemented.
+   Download actions are stubbed out until the network pipeline is implemented.

 ### Catalog Admin Tool